M.S. Rau Antiques has been offering rare and important antiques, fine art, and jewelry for over 100 years.

 That’s why they continue to advertise in newsprint with these more traditional publications.

 For example, here’s an ad that ran in The Wall Street Journal:

 Print ads may not be fashionable among marketers anymore, but — because M.S.
 Rau’s team has a deep knowledge of its audience — print remains a valuable channel for driving awareness.

-They bid on keywords for the high end of the antiques market, focusing on words that show the searcher’s intent is to find exceptional and rare fine art and antiques, not just a local antiques market.
+They bid on keywords for the high end of the antique market, focusing on words that show the searcher’s intent is to find exceptional and rare fine art and antiques, not just a local antique market.

 It worked with an outside agency to optimize their blog and many of their product pages for search.

 “We have seen a 65% increase in organic search traffic since Feb 1, 2018,” Loustalot said.